Getting started with Network Load Balancer

 Create a network load balancer

-When creating a network load balancer, you need to create a listener that the load balancer will use to receive traffic.
-You also need to set up health checks for resources in the attached target group.
+When creating a network load balancer, you need to set up a listener to handle incoming traffic and configure health checks for the targets in the attached target group.

 To create a network load balancer: